Nirav025/form_using_oops/README.md

-# 📁Simple Image Slider (carousel) :
+# 📁Dynamic Form (Using OOPs + Inheritance) :

- A basic image slider (carousel) built using HTML, Bootstrap, and JavaScript.
-It features manual navigation controls and a clean design.
+This project is a dynamic form built using HTML, CSS, Bootstrap, and JavaScript.
+The form allows users to input data, which is then displayed dynamically on the page.
+The highlight of this project is the use of Object-Oriented Programming (OOP) concepts in JavaScript, specifically inheritance, to structure and manage form data efficiently.

 ## 🚀 Features :